 Is smoking allowed at I-House?

-Smoking is strictly prohibited inside I-House.
-The entire UC Berkeley campus is now tobacco-free.
-In order to smoke, residents must leave the building and grounds of I-House.
+Smoking is strictly prohibited at I-House.
+The UC Berkeley campus is now tobacco-free.
+In order to smoke, residents must leave the UC Berkeley campus which includes the grounds of I-House.